Oak Knoll District of Napa Valley AVA

 Clone: Wente Clone, Swanson Selection

-Farmed by direct descendants of naturalist and conservationist John Muir, the Muir-Hanna Vineyard is a model of sustainably.
+Farmed by direct descendants of naturalist and conservationist John Muir, the Muir-Hanna Vineyard is a model of sustainability.
 The vineyard is Napa Green FFF (Fish Friendly Farming) certified to protect the area waterways and runoffs for the benefit of Coho salmon and steelhead of Northern California, both on the federal Endangered Species List.
-The attention to fish ecology has immense benefits to the soil and plant health of these vineyards.
+The attention to fish ecology has immense benefits to the soil and plant health of this vineyard.

 The Chardonnay on this site is breed from a Wente varietal, first brought to the Napa Valley in 1948 for the storied Stony Hill vineyard.
 Soon thereafter, others took bud wood from the McCrea’s Stony Hill vineyard to plant elsewhere in the valley, with cuttings making their way to our vineyard — and your glass.

 The influential 1976 Judgement of Paris has a significant connection to the Muir-Hanna farmers.
 The best-rated 1973 vintage of Chateau Montelena was produced with fruit from their vines.

 At the narrowest stretch of the Napa Valley floor, less than three miles in width, the St. Helena AVA sits between two mountain ranges; the Mayacamas Range to the west and the eastern Vaca Range.